nathanhains/nathanhains/README.md

 ## Full-Time Engineer, No-Time Procrastinator!

--Currently employed with PowerSchool as a Software Engineer!
+- Currently employed with PowerSchool as a Software Engineer!

 ### Connect with me: